 “I have a passion for mentoring young men and women for leadership in the church.
 Within the context of a nationally-recognized Christian liberal arts education, the Ministry Leadership Program will be a powerful way to develop the next generations of leaders.
 Education plus experience equals immediate and long-lasting impact for men and women in church leadership.” –Ron Kastens

-Tommy Parker (’12) is a twenty-something who gets the notion of vocation.
-With a degree in Bible and minors in computer information systems and humanities, he has found ways to marry his passion for ministry over the last five years with the knowledge, skill, and experience he garnered while an undergrad at Milligan.
-Each job […]
+How Tommy Parker Is Living Out the Gospel, One Year at a Time Tommy Parker (’12) is a twenty-something who gets the notion of vocation.
+With a degree in Bible and minors in computer information systems and humanities, he has found ways to marry his passion for ministry over the last five years with the […]

 Blow things up for a living?
 Really?
 That is essentially what 2014 graduate Joe Camarata and his colleagues do.
 How did he get this job?
 While he is not a pyrotechnic engineer, he does have a degree in digital communications.

 Milligan graduates first class of graphic design students

 Milligan’s CIS program fueled Alisha’s passion for computers.
 Now, as a PC specialist at NFS, Inc., she wants to earn her MSIS, a new program at the college.

 “Before I came to Milligan, I was just taking pictures of whatever came across my path, of what I saw around me.
 At Milligan, I learned to take pictures of what everyone else sees around them.”

 “Bo doesn’t allow pride to get in the way of what is most important, winning with his teammates.
 In addition, he has a sincere faith that he lives every day.
 Bo is an amazing example of what Milligan looks for in their student athletes.” –Head Basketball Coach Bill Robinson